Published on: January 4, 2023 | Updated on: February 12, 2024

 Meniscal tear is a common knee injury that involves severe damage to the cushioning cartilage that protects the knee joint.
-It can result from injury, or any activity (pivoting, squatting, etc.), that causes knees to twist aggressively.
+It can result from injury or any activity (pivoting, squatting, etc.) that causes knees to twist aggressively.
 It leads to persistent knee pain and the inability to move.

-Although a meniscal tear typically heals within 6 to 8 weeks, it can sometimes take weeks for you to recover completely.
+Although a meniscal tear typically heals within 6 to 8 weeks, it can sometimes take weeks to recover completely.
 Additionally, the inflammation that results from injury puts you at risk of developing osteoarthritis.

-Certain exercises like pivoting and deep squatting can worsen the pain and therefore.
+Specific exercises like pivoting and deep squatting can worsen the pain and therefore.
 It should be avoided for at least four weeks following the injury.